 What in the world is greenwashing?
+Also known as cleanwashing.
 You may have heard this term before, especially if you’ve been switching to more natural products.
 It’s something that a LOT of people fall victim to, so listen up!

 Greenwashing is when companies mislead consumers by claiming that their products are safe, non-toxic, eco-friendly, and natural, when in reality they are NOT.